Chandralekha (1948 film): Filming

 Chandralekha began filming in 1943.
-Raghavachari directed more than half the film, but after differences of opinion with Vasan over the shooting of scenes at the Governor's Estate (now Raj Bhavan, Guindy) he left the project.
-Vasan took over, for his directorial debut.
+Raghavachari directed more than half of the film, but after differences of opinion with Vasan over the shooting of scenes at the Governor's Estate (now Raj Bhavan, Guindy) he left the project.
+Vasan subsequently took over the direction, marking his directorial debut.

 The film did not originally include circus scenes.
 Vasan decided to add them halfway through production, and the screenplay was changed.
 For the scene where Veerasimhan is freed from a cave by elephants, "hundreds" of circus elephants were used.
 Kittoo travelled throughout South India and Ceylon (now Sri Lanka), seeing over 50 circuses before he chose the Kamala Circus Company and Parasuram Lion Circus; Vasan employed Kamala for a month.
 The circus scenes were shot by K. Ramnoth.
 Kittoo reminisced about the cinematographer's work:In those days, we had no zoom lenses and yet Ramnoth did it.
 One night, while Chandralekha is performing on the flying trapeze, she notices the villain's henchman in the front row.
 She is on her perch high up and he is seated in a ringside chair.
 Shock hits her and to convey the shock the camera zooms fast from her to the man.
 Today, with a fast zoom shot it can be done very easily, but there was no such lens forty years ago.
 Ramnoth did it using the crane.
 He planned it well and rehearsed the shot for long.
 He took the shot 20 times and selected the best "take".